tatumamckinnis/Autocomplete/README.md

 - https://medium.com/@prefixyteam/how-we-built-prefixy-a-scalable-prefix-search-service-for-powering-autocomplete-c20f98e2eff1

 ### Acknowledgements
 The assignment was developed by Kevin Wayne and Matthew Drabick at Princeton University for their Computer Science 226 class.
 Former head CompSci 201 UTAs, Arun Ganesh (Trinity '17) and Austin Lu (Trinity '15) adapted the assignment for Duke with help from Jeff Forbes.
 Josh Hug updated the assignment and provided more of the testing framework.
-The current version is the result of simplification done in Fall 2018 and then modified again in Spring 2019 based on the article above and experience from previous semesters.
-The version in Fall 2020 reflects updates to the java.util.Comparator API, now updated for academic year 2021-2022.

 </details>